 How to budget for your stay in Dubrovnik?

-Accommodation can get really expensive especially in July and August, or during some big events taking place in the town.
+Accommodation in Dubrovnik can get really expensive especially in July and August, or during some big events taking place in the town.

 Expect to pay at least 150 € a night for a double room with breakfast in July or August in a 3star hotel, 210 € in a 4star hotel, and 350 € in a 5star hotel.
 Alternatively, daily rental for a studio apartment in the old town will set you back 150 €.